NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 python -u simple_trainer.py --redis-password $redis_password --num-cpus $rollout_num_cpus --num-gpus 1
 ```
 to begin training.
 Note that here we also add the `---num-gpus` argument to include the GPU node that RLlib will utilize for policy training.
 There is no need to manually declare the GPU for policy trainig in the `simple_trainer.py`, RLlib will automatically recognize the existence of GPU and use it accordingly.

+A complete version of the slurm script can be found [here](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/simple-example-gpu/gpu_trainer.sh).
+It can be used as a direct template for your own experiments.

 ## Outcome